 Project Luisa Farré, aimed at improving the gynaecological and obstetrical conditions in developing countries

-The implementation of this project will be carried out through the NGO Ser Madre & Ser Mujer and, specifically, by the team comprising Spanish physiotherapists and osteopaths Nerea Roldán Galdós, Raquel Pérez Queipo and Ana Ramos Ramírez, along with another colleague, also a physiotherapist or a support midwife.
-They will be responsible for training local health personnel in innovative, systematized interventions at a preventive and therapeutic level, achieving good care during pregnancy, delivery and postpartum, and helping to combat obstetric complications in mother and child.
+This project will be implemented by the NGO "Ser Madre, Ser Mujer", specifically by the team made up of Spanish physiotherapists and osteopaths Nerea Roldán Galdós, Raquel Pérez Queipo and Ana Ramos Ramírez, together with another supporting physiotherapist or midwife, which will be in charge of training local medical staff in systematic, innovative interventions at a preventive and therapeutic level, with the aim of providing quality care during pregnancy, childbirth and postpartum and helping fight against any obstetrical complications in the mother and child.